9 May 2018

 All in all, I enjoyed it and look forward to reading the sequel.

-Not in print, but can sometimes be found reasonably inexpensively second-hand.
+Not in print, and unfortunately this book can be extremely expensive second-hand.

 Review copyright 2018 Sue's Book Reviews